Tovah Design Philosophy

 Additionally, my role as an Assembly Worker at PragerNuform provided hands-on experience in efficient manufacturing processes.
 This taught me how to design with manufacturing efficiency in mind, ensuring that my designs are not only innovative but also practical and feasible.

-With a solid foundation in industrial design from Carleton University and a minor in Business Entrepreneurship, I am well-equipped to bring innovative solutions to complex design challenges.
-My diverse experiences have prepared me to make a positive impact on consumers with your team and contribute to the success of your projects.
+With a solid foundation in Industrial Design from Carleton University and a minor in Business Entrepreneurship, I am well-equipped to bring innovative solutions to complex design challenges.
+My diverse experiences have further been put to use through my business, Tovaform, where I offer clients freelancer flexibility and firm-level execution through a network of vetted freelancers.

-A Few Clients I've Done Work For Through Positions
+A Few Clients I've Served Through My Career

 Skills Highlights